jumAh99/Secure_Storage_System/README.md

   - In the control panel press on the "Admin" button for SQL.
   - Once you have MyPhpAdmin open for databse import the file_storage_database.sql.
   - Clone this porject in location "C:\xampp\htdocs\".
-  - Once the project is present press on the Admin option for Apache in your XAMPP control panel.
+  - Once the project is present press on the "Admin" option for Apache in your XAMPP control panel.
   - The server should start and bring you to the website.
   - Follow the instructions from there.